In the Beginning…

 Moving On Up

-In 2003, WS readers got a glimpse of who the Editrix, Delores Broten, is when the From the Editor column began with a photo of hers truly.
-2003 also saw the hiring of our graphic designer, Ester Strijbos, a Cortes Island resident who brought a wealth of ideas and expertise to the layout and design of the magazine.
+2003 saw the hiring of our graphic designer, Ester Strijbos, a Cortes Island resident who brought a wealth of ideas and expertise to the layout and design of the magazine.

 Speaking of wealth, Delores was finally able to pay herself a small stipend in 2005 due to the gradual financial improvement of the magazine.
 One of the biggest changes for WS occurred in 2006, when Delores and Don left the forests of Cortes Island for city life in Comox, where the magazine continues to be produced.

-While the Watershed Sentinel quietly continued to be the only environmental magazine in western Canada, we received two Aveda Environmental Awards for excellence in 2006 & 2007, and received many thank yous for our activism by organizations and our dear readers – which is the best recognition of all.
+The Watershed Sentinel received two awards for leadership in sustainable publishing, in 2006 and 2012, and has received many thank-yous for our activism by organizations and our dear readers – which is the best recognition of all.

-The magazine continues to be a labour of love for every-one, and a HUGE thank you goes out to our volunteers who make up the backbone of the magazine – from writers and proofreaders to the distributors – and to our donors and subscribers.
+The magazine continues to be a labour of love for everyone, and a HUGE thank you goes out to our volunteers who make up the backbone of the magazine – from writers and proofreaders to the the WS Board and volunteer distributors – and of course to our donors and subscribers.